mashiro210/mashiro210.github.io/content/authors/admin/_index.md

     date_start: 2022-04-01
     date_end: 2025-03-31
     summary: |
-      Dessrtation on _Scaling Laws for Neural Language Models_.
+      Dessrtation title: _A Study on the Prediction of Soybean Canopy Structure and the Modeling of Its Weed Suppression Effects for Improving Breeding and Cultivation Management Efficiency_.
       Supervised by [Prof. Hiroyoshi Iwata](http://lbm.ab.a.u-tokyo.ac.jp/~iwata/index_e.html).

   - area: M.Sc. in Biomatry